 #3 on the list of assumptions makes a similar claim about “Yoseh” being the most appropriate appellation for Joses, the brother of Jesus.
 “Yoseh” is the short form of the formal name “Yehosef”.
 The New Testament data for this name is very sparse.
 Mark refers to this brother exactly once, using the Greek name “Yoses” which corresponds to the Hebrew/Aramaic forms “Yosi” or “Yoseh.”
 (This fits Mark’s tendency to use short forms.)
 In a parallel passage, Matthew refers to the brother exactly once, using “Yehosef.”
 That is all the data there is — just two references to the brother, equally split between “Yoseh” and “Yehosef”.

 Given this sparse data set, one cannot be dogmatic.
-Stephen Pfann has discussed this issue at length on his web site, and I have gotten opinions from other scholars.
+Stephen Pfann has discussed this issue at length on his web site (but unfortunately, this article is no longer on the web), and I have gotten opinions from other scholars.
 I don’t believe there is any way to know for sure that this brother was exclusively called either “Yoseh” or “Yehosef”.
 It seems most likely that some called him by the familiar “Yoseh” and some by the formal “Yehosef.”

 Jacobovici has argued that Mark is earlier than Matthew, so one should prefer Mark’s data to Matthew’s.
 This is weak, because most scholars believe that Mark is only about 10 years earlier than Matthew, so the time difference is quite small.